Chibale, Zambia: homogeneity and heterogeneity

-Chibale Zambia: the theme homogeneity and heterogeneity.
-Were the readers to compare Seur 1992 with IJzermans 1995, both publications about Chibale phenomena, they might have the feeling of reading about two different universes.
-Seur 1992 focuses on processes of agricultural change, strategic behaviour of individuals and groupings, and agricultural entrepreneurship and contains many (extended) cases and dialogues with the people studied.
-It is a restudy of Long 1968b which dealt with comparable subjects.
+Chibale, Zambia: the theme homogeneity and heterogeneity.
+If readers were to compare Seur (1992) with IJzermans (1995), both publications concerning Chibale phenomena, they might feel they were reading about two different universes.
+Seur focuses on processes of agricultural change, the strategic behaviour of individuals and groups, and agricultural entrepreneurship, and it contains many (extended) cases and dialogues with the people studied.
+It is a restudy of Long (1968b), which dealt with comparable subjects.
 It reduces practically all human motives to those of the agricultural entrepreneur and religious affiliation to Jehovah’s Witnesses.
-This reduced reality had little resemblance to that which I studied in more or less the same area in the period of five years before Seur stayed in Chibale.
+This partial reality bore little resemblance to the partial reality I studied in more or less the same area in the five years preceding Seur’s stay in Chibale.

-One may simply explain the differences by pointing at the wondrous ways of North Atlantic motives and reductionism.
+One may simply explain the differences by pointing to the wondrous ways of North Atlantic motives and reductionism.
 However, the cause may also lie partly in the conditions in Chibale.
-It is certainly not impossible to single out a grouping of people discerning themselves through a specific set of aspects.
+It is certainly not impossible to single out a grouping of people who distinguish themselves through a specific set of aspects.
 All kinds of groupings of people compete for influence and a certain way of life.
-Grouping can be based on religious orientation, political orientation, clan, area within Chibale, farming strategy and cultural practice.
-Some groupings like those based on religious affiliation aim at outlining a great number of aspects of the lives of the persons belonging to them while other groupings deal only with a specific set of aspects.
+Groupings can be based on religious orientation, political orientation, clan, area within Chibale, farming strategy, and cultural practice.
+Some groupings, such as those based on religious beliefs, attempt to monitor a large number of aspects of their members’ lives, while other groupings deal only with a specific set of aspects.

 Heterogeneity

-Chibale Zambia: homogeneity and heterogeneity form an unavoidable thread when looking at Chibale issues.
-This site does not go into all the historical, social and cultural factors underlying this theme but, in order to understand something about music in Chibale, it is necessary to realise its importance.
+Chibale, Zambia: homogeneity and heterogeneity form an unavoidable thread when examining Chibale issues.
+This site does not delve into all the historical, social, and cultural factors underlying this theme, but to understand something about music in Chibale, it is necessary to recognise its importance.
 Heterogeneity in Chibale has two aspects.
-First of all, the differences between groupings can be large.
-Secondly, within a grouping differences are the norm.
-There is little indication that this had been different in the last two centuries.
-Wim van Binsbergen1See for instance van Binsbergen (1992: 258-261). at many places has argued that an important part of the ‘contradictions’ are related to the variform historical background of the subsystems constituting present-day society.
+Firstly, the differences between groupings can be substantial.
+Secondly, within a grouping, differences are the norm.
+There is little indication that this has been different in the last two centuries.
+Wim van Binsbergen1See for instance van Binsbergen (1992: 258-261). has argued in many places that an important part of the ‘contradictions’ relate to the variform historical background of the subsystems constituting present-day society.
 These contradictions are expressed and temporarily averted in ritual; an explanatory model opened up by Victor Turner2For instance in Turner (1968)..

 Photo 120 Heterogeneity and homogeneity

-Homogeneity and heterogeneity: be active for one's own grouping or for all?At the left the beautiful road built by the Jehovah’s Witnesses to their Kingdom Hall, at the right the state built main public sand road to Mukopa which is difficult to pass.
+Homogeneity and heterogeneity: be active for one's own grouping or for all?On the left, the beautiful road built by the Jehovah’s Witnesses to their Kingdom Hall; on the right, the state-built main public sand road to Mukopa, which is difficult to traverse.

-Chibale Zambia: homogeneity and heterogeneity.
-The general tendency towards heterogeneity can be interpreted as a sign of the absence, or lack of dominance, for a long time of a common system of reference, a kind of ‘body of homogeneity’ or ideology of cultural and social unity.
-From the other side, the acceptance of heterogeneity leads to the acceptance in discussions and disputes of all kinds of reasoning which, next to uncertainty, provided flexibility in times of change.3Compare, for instance, Seur (1992: 289): Again, we may conclude that women (as well as men) in Nchimishi often treat matrilineal ideology and its related norms as a kind of strategic resource used in various ways and in different contexts to further personal or collective interests and objectives.
+Chibale, Zambia: homogeneity and heterogeneity.
+The general tendency towards heterogeneity can be interpreted as a sign of the absence, or lack of dominance, for a long time, of a common frame of reference, a kind of ‘body of homogeneity’ or ideology of cultural and social unity.
+Conversely, the acceptance of heterogeneity leads to the acceptance in discussions and disputes of all kinds of reasoning which, alongside uncertainty, provided flexibility in times of change.3Compare, for instance, Seur (1992: 289): Again, we may conclude that women (as well as men) in Nchimishi often treat matrilineal ideology and its related norms as a kind of strategic resource used in various ways and in different contexts to further personal or collective interests and objectives.

 Homogeneity